 What’s the Difference between EMR vs EHR?

 If you work in a physician’s office or community clinic, you probably already know the importance of quality practice management software.
-Finding the best healthcare software systems available is the first step in keeping accurate records that can expedite everyday office activities, thus increasing revenue and offering better service to your patients.
+Finding the best healthcare software systems available is the first step in keeping accurate digital records that can expedite everyday office activities, thus increasing revenue and offering better service to your patients.
 In fact, electronic medical records improve overall efficiency by over 6% a year.

 What is an EMR vs EHR?